What do you really need for organization?

 It started when I was tired of searching for my keys and purse every morning before work.
 That is when I finally decided that I would designate a spot for them and put them away every time I got home.
 I focused on that one habit for a few weeks, and now it is ingrained in me to always put my keys and purse away.

-After that habit took hold, I added other habits.
+After that habit took hold, I added other habits that are needed for organization.

 A couple of years ago, Jen at How Jen Does It, issued a challenge to clean up after supper each night for the entire month of July.
 I joined the challenge, and although there were nights I really, really didn’t want to clean up, I did anyway.

-By the end of the month, I had developed the habit of doing my dishes every night after supper and still continue this habit today.
+By the end of the month, I had developed the habit of doing my dishes every night after supper and still continue this habit today as part of my evening cleaning routine.
 Being completely transparent, there are nights when I clean up the counters and fill up the dishwasher, but I let some of the big pans sit and do them in the morning.

 But the majority of the time, I LOVE waking up to a clean kitchen and empty sink!